PraxTube/rantoni-assets/README.md

 Everything regarding the game Rantoni that doesn't directly have to do with the game is in here.
 It's more like a dirty repo where I don't exactly try to keep a super clean history or small git dir size.

+So if all goes wrong with the art prototyping consider using more abstract form.
+In this case you could use stick figures in a very simple colored world (could still be tokyo for all I care, but it wouldn't really have many colors, also not many lights -> not really _neo_ tokyo then, but that would make the art way easier).
+Of course it would be less appealing, at that point though you really can only focus on getting it done and learning how to make a steam game.

+Okay so I tested a little bit to see if the stick figure stuff would work and I don't think that is really much easier.
+Besides, the main problem is the world and the world assets, I think we can use a more simple art form there either way (also with the current assets).

 ## Timeline

 ### Final Prototype (pre-MVP)